Treatment for Cystic Fibrosis

 Your opinion or preference

 There is no cure for CF. However, research in gene therapy is being done.
 The gene that causes CF has been found.
-This may lead to an increased understanding of the disease.
+This may lead to a better understanding of the disease.
 Gene therapy research may eventually cure, prevent, or slow progression of the disease.
 Goals of treatment are to ease severity of symptoms and slow the progress of the disease.
 Treatment may include:

 Chest physical therapy.
 This helps loosen and clear lung secretions.
-Treatment may include postural drainage, and devices, such as a percussor or flutter, which vibrate the chest wall and loosen secretions.
+Treatment may include postural drainage, and devices that vibrate the chest wall and loosen secretions.
 Chest physical therapy can be done manually or mechanically, with a vest.

 Exercise.
 This helps loosen mucus, stimulate coughing, and improve overall physical condition.